cksystemsteaching/selfie/README.md

 In the following, we focus on three different problems whose solutions enable us to have a machine distinguish integer literals in decimal notation from anything that is not and even compute the numerical value they represent:

 1. How do we define the sequences of characters that denote integer literals in decimal notation?
 This is a *specification* problem.
-2. How do we model the process of checking whether an arbitrary sequence of characters denotes an integer literal in decimal notation?
+2. How do we model scanning, that is, the process of checking whether an arbitrary sequence of characters denotes an integer literal in decimal notation?
 This is a *modeling* problem.
 3. How do we design and implement an algorithm that efficiently checks whether an arbitrary sequence of characters denotes an integer literal in decimal notation and, if it does, computes the numerical value represented by that sequence?
 This is an *implementation* problem.

 We already saw before how to define all sequences of characters that denote integer literals in decimal notation using EBNF, that is, a *regular expression* in EBNF: